-- ▶ Sometimes a general TBox may fix the extension of a concept name ⇒ implicit definability - Maybe then it can also be defined explicitly?
+- Sometimes a general TBox may fix the denotation of a concept name w.r.t. denotations of the others => implicit definability - Maybe then it can also be defined explicitly?

 Given an FOL theory Ψ over signature σ and a predicate symbol R.